SNAP out of it.

 Reason #4: You Don’t Move Your Body

-The one thing, which today’s technology and inventions have done bad to mankind is that it has almost killed the requirement of moving your body at all.
+The one thing, which today’s technology and inventions have done badly to mankind is that it has almost killed the requirement of moving your body at all.

 Especially for the knowledge workers.

-So if you don’t want, it is entirely possible that you are able to do all your work sitting the whole day.
-Of course, addressing the nature’s call is something which only will make you move (might be someone is trying to invent something for comfort on this front also J)
+So if you don’t want to, it is entirely possible that you are able to do all your work sitting the whole day.
+Of course, addressing nature’s call is something which only will make you move (might be someone is trying to invent something for comfort on this front also J)

 So you don’t move your body.

-You might think of this as a luxury, but this is a real big dent in your health and happiness.
+You might think of this as a luxury, but this is a really big dent in your health and happiness.